Juan-Jones/earnonlinemoney/content/blog/cryptocurrency-investment-guide.md

 #### Social Media and Content Creation

-Creating content related to cryptocurrency on YouTube, Twitter, or Medium can be a way to [grow your social media prensense]({{< relref "social-media-monetization" >}}) through sponsorships, advertising, or donations from viewers.
+Creating content related to cryptocurrency on YouTube, Twitter, or Medium can be a way to grow your social media presence through sponsorships, advertising, or donations from viewers.
 Creating valuable content can also help to build a following and increase your credibility in the crypto community.

 #### Token Sales and Crowdfunding